Are you considering becoming a locum OT? Here we breakdown six key reasons why life as a locum OT could be for you:

 • Stay and be involved in your profession

-For more information on working as a locum OT, please contact us.
+For more information on working as a locum OT, get in touch with the team.